wuwowuyi/Recommender/Deep Neural Networks for YouTube Recommendations.md

 * According to Figure 3, the [50 x 256] tensor is converted into a 256-dimensional vector via average pooling, like passing through `keras.layers.GlobalAveragePooling1D`.
 (There are other pooling methods of course. )
 * For a user who doesn't have 50 recent videos, we can create a padding mask for example.

-And search queries is preprocessed in the same way.
+And search queries are preprocessed in the same way.

 Network structure followed a common "tower" pattern in which **the bottom of the network is widest and each successive hidden layers halves the number of units**.
 Width and depth were added until the incremental benefit diminished and convergence became difficult.